-So as you can tell in my previous posts, I feel very strongly against early academics.
-This belief is not just some random personal opinion, but one that is backed up by countless studies and evidence.
+So as you can tell in my previous posts, I feel very strongly about early academics.
+This belief is not just some random personal opinion, but one that is backed up by several studies.
 That said, I also believe that all children are individual, and as such, some children will naturally (meaning without Mom or Dad suggesting it or leading them to it) want to learn to read or write or do math problems, earlier than others.

 So what do you do when your 4 or 5 year old wants to learn to read, yet you know that plunking a formal phonics in front of them is not developmentally appropriate?
 I’ve touched on this briefly in other posts, but today I thought that I would write out a list of great, early learning activities for the child that wants more!

 A key to remember in the early years – make learning as multi-sensory as possible.
 All children learn best through multi-sensory means during the early years.
 This doesn’t mean that they will enjoy all approaches or may not have a preference, but that giving them a variety of sensory inputs is beneficial to their learning.

 1. Introduce letter names and sounds first through alphabet picture books, Montessori sandpaper letters, alphabet blocks, songs, alphabet stickers or flashcards if the child is interested in them.